peteroupc/peteroupc.github.io/randomnotes.md

 - the lifetime (in days, hours, or other fixed units) of a random component with an average lifetime of `meanLifetime`, or
 - a random amount of time (in days, hours, or other fixed units) that passes until as many events as `meanLifetime` happen.

-Here, `meanLifetime` must be an integer or noninteger greater than 0, and `scale` is a scaling parameter that is greater than 0, but usually 1 (the random gamma number is multiplied by `scale`).
+Here, `meanLifetime` must be an integer or noninteger greater than 0.

-    METHOD GammaDist(meanLifetime, scale)
+    METHOD GammaDist(meanLifetime)
         // Needs to be greater than 0
-        if meanLifetime <= 0 or scale <= 0: return error
+        if meanLifetime <= 0: return error
         // Exponential distribution special case if
         // `meanLifetime` is 1 (see also (Devroye 1986), p.
 405)
-        if meanLifetime == 1: return Expo(1.0 / scale)
+        if meanLifetime == 1: return Expo(1)
         if meanLifetime < 0.3 // Liu, Martin, Syring 2015
            lamda = (1.0/meanLifetime) - 1
            w = meanLifetime / (1-meanLifetime) * exp(1)